mrudulmohan007/contact-form-app/README.md

     -> `contact_screen.dart`: Defines the UI for the contact form, handles form submission, and includes basic text field validation.
 It includes error handling for empty fields and displays a SnackBar for user feedback.

     -> `success_screeen.dart`:  If any one of the fields are empty the data wont be submitted and snackbar will be displayed.Else the data will be succesfully submitted and will be navigated to success screen there it will show 'successfully added the contacts!"

-    ->The `dispose` method is used to clean up resources, specifically TextEditingControllers, to prevent memory leaks when the widget is removed from the screen.
+    ->The `dispose` method is used to clean up resources, specifically TextEditingControllers, to prevent memory leaks when the widget is removed from the screen

   -> Exception handling is implemented in the `submit` method of the `contact_screen.dart` file to ensure that all form fields are filled before submitting data to Firestore.